 Landscaping for Maximum Color

-Subdued color can be attractive outside most residential homes, but sometimes homeowners prefer something very bold and robust, with lots of various hues and shades.
+Subdued color can be attractive landscaping for residential homes, but sometimes homeowners prefer something very bold and robust, with lots of various hues and shades.

 Add accessories to your garden for maximum style